jeromexiong/audio_manager/README.md

 		<true/>
 	</dict>
 ```
+- ⚠️ Some methods are invalid in the simulator, please use the real machine

 ## Android
 Since `Android9.0 (API 28)`, the application disables HTTP plaintext requests by default.
 To allow requests, add `android:usesCleartextTraffic="true"` in `AndroidManifest.xml`